learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

 # Logistic Regression in scikit-learn

 ## Introduction

-In this lecture, you'll learn about logistic regression with the scikit-learn package.

-## Objectives

-You will be able to:

-- Understand and implement logistic regression
-- Compare testing and training errors

-Generally, the process for implementing logistic regression via scikit-learn is very similar to that which you previously saw for statsmodels.
+Generally, the process for fitting a logistic regression model using scikit-learn is very similar to that which you previously saw for `statsmodels`.
 One important exception is that scikit-learn will not display statistical measures such as the p-values associated with the various features.
 This is a shortcoming of scikit-learn, although scikit-learn has other useful tools for tuning models which we will investigate in future lessons.

-The other main process of model building and evaluation which we failed to discuss previously is performing a train-test split.
+The other main process of model building and evaluation which we didn't to discuss previously is performing a train-test split.
 As we saw in linear regression, model validation is an essential part of model building as it helps determine how our model will generalize to future unseen cases.
-After all, the point of any model is to provide future predictions where we don't already know the answer but have other informative data (X).
+After all, the point of any model is to provide future predictions where we don't already know the answer but have other informative data (`X`).

-With that, let's take a look at implementing Logistic Regression in scikit-learn using dummy variables and a proper train-test split.
+With that, let's take a look at implementing logistic regression in scikit-learn using dummy variables and a proper train-test split.

+## Objectives

+You will be able to:

+- Fit a logistic regression model using scikit-learn

-## Step 1: Import the Data
+## Import the data

 ```python